 "Introduce myself?"
 Seb Lee-Delisle smiles, laughs and fidgets in his chair.
-"That's an easy question?" he mocks.
-"You know, how difficult it is to write your own profile, right?
+"You know how difficult it is to write your own profile, right?
 Well, currently, I'm a full time artist, building digital installations... building cool stuff with computers.
 I do some presentations and consultation all about creative coding.
 I try to help people explore creative uses of computers."

 With a palpable sense of relief, he leans back in his chair and exhales.
 "That never gets any easier," he finishes.

-When it comes to computer-based creativity, it's hard to thing of anybody whose veins course with more caffeinated bits and bytes than Seb Lee-Delisle's.
-He's the man behind PixelPyros, a digital firework show that toured the UK in the latter part of 2013.
+When it comes to computer-based creativity, it's hard to think of anybody whose veins course with more caffeinated bits and bytes than Seb Lee-Delisle's.
+He's the man behind PixelPyros, a digital firework show that's toured the world.

 "I like challenging myself, " he explains, considering the motivation behind PixelPyros.
 "I like challenging myself and creating things.
 Sure, a big part of what fascinates me is solving problems.
 If I see a Rubik's Cube that's messed up, it does my head in.
 I have to solve it.
 Building stuff is just a good feeling."

 Other projects include Lunar Trails and PixelPhones.
 The former is an art installation built around a Lunar Lander gaming cabinet from 1979.
-As players play, a robot plots their movements on a giant canvas.
+As you play, a robot plots your movements on a giant canvas.
 The results are delicate, whimsical and strangely evocative of Bubble Chamber tracks.

 PixelPhones is an open source platform that turns viewers' smartphones into pixels in a piece of art.
 Imagine a bright constellation map of all the smartphones in a theatre and you're on the right track.